G0rav/YouTube_data_extractor/README.md

 Python script for scrapping YouTube video data given url of the videos.

-Input: Query and number of videos for which you want to scrap data.
+## Input: Query and number of videos for which you want to scrap data.

-Output: csv file containing url, Timestamp, Title, Views, upload_date, Likes, Dislikes and Comments.
+## Output: csv file containing url, Timestamp, Title, Views, upload_date, Likes, Dislikes and Comments.

-Here I have extracted data for 501 videos for Query - 'gate 2020' Go Ahead and try yoourself
+Here I have extracted data for 501 videos for Query - 'gate 2020'

 Necessay modules:

-selenium for python
+- selenium for python

+`!pip install selenium`

+# Go Ahead and try yourself